-Bit # Mnemonic Description 15 CMOV Conditional Move Instructions.
+Bit # Mnemonic Description 13 PGE PTE Global Bit.
+The global bit in page directory entries (PDEs) and page table entries (PTEs) is supported, indicating TLB entries that are common to different processes and need not be flushed.
+The CR4.PGE bit controls this feature.
+14 MCA Machine Check Architecture.
+The Machine Check Architecture, which provides a compatible mechanism for error reporting in P6 family, Pentium 4, Intel Xeon processors, and future processors, is supported.
+The MCG_CAP MSR contains feature bits describing how many banks of error reporting MSRs are supported.
+15 CMOV Conditional Move Instructions.
 The conditional move instruction CMOV is supported.
 In addition, if x87 FPU is present as indicated by the CPUID.FPU feature bit, then the FCOMI and FCMOV instructions are supported 16 PAT Page Attribute Table.
 Page Attribute Table is supported.
 This feature augments the Memory Type Range Registers (MTRRs), allowing an operating system to specify attributes of memory on a 4K granularity through a linear address.
 17 PSE-36 36-Bit Page Size Extension.
 Extended 4-MByte pages that are capable of addressing physical memory beyond 4 GBytes are supported.
 This feature indicates that the upper four bits of the physical address of the 4-MByte page is encoded by bits 13-16 of the page directory entry.
 18 PSN Processor Serial Number.
 The processor supports the 96-bit processor identification number feature and the feature is enabled.
 19 CLFSH CLFLUSH Instruction.
 CLFLUSH Instruction is supported.
 20 Reserved Reserved 21 DS Debug Store.
 The processor supports the ability to write debug information into a memory resident buffer.
-This feature is used by the branch trace store (BTS) and precise event-based sampling (PEBS) facilities (see Chapter 18, "Debugging and Performance Monitoring", in the IA-32 Intel® Architecture Software Developer's Manual, Volume 3B ).
+This feature is used by the branch trace store (BTS) and precise event-based sampling (PEBS) facilities (see Chapter 18, "Debugging and Performance Monitoring," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3B).
 22 ACPI Thermal Monitor and Software Controlled Clock Facilities.
 The processor implements internal MSRs that allow processor temperature to be monitored and processor performance to be modulated in predefined duty cycles under software control.
 23 MMX Intel MMX Technology.
 The processor supports the Intel MMX technology.
 24 FXSR FXSAVE and FXRSTOR Instructions.
 The FXSAVE and FXRSTOR instructions are supported for fast save and restore of the floating point context.
 Presence of this bit also indicates that CR4.OSFXSR is available for an operating system to indicate that it supports the FXSAVE and FXRSTOR instructions.
-25 SSE SSE.
-The processor supports the SSE extensions.
-26 SSE2 SSE2.
-The processor supports the SSE2 extensions.
-27 SS Self Snoop.
-The processor supports the management of conflicting memory types by performing a snoop of its own cache structure for transactions issued to the bus.
-28 HTT Multi-Threading.
-The physical processor package is capable of supporting more than one logical processor.
-29 ТМ Thermal Monitor.
-The processor implements the thermal monitor automatic thermal control circuitry (TCC).
-30 Reserved Reserved 31 PBE Pending Break Enable.
-The processor supports the use of the FERR#/PBE# pin when the processor is in the stop-clock state (STPCLK# is asserted) to signal the processor that an interrupt is pending and that the processor should return to normal operation to handle the interrupt.
-Bit 10 (PBE enable) in the IA32_MISC_ENABLE MSR enables this capability.

-Table 3-16.
+Table 3-24.
 More on Feature Information Returned in the EDX Register (Contd.)